signalogic/SigSRF_SDK/README.md

 <a name="AnalyticsMode"></a>
 ## Analytics Mode

 Analytics mode is defined as indirect handling of IP/UDP/RTP traffic, where traffic is encapsulated or "one step removed", having been captured, copied, or relayed from direct traffic for additional processing.
 This mode is sometimes also referred to as data driven or “clockless” mode, the latter description referring to jitter buffer packet processing either wholly or partially without a wall clock reference.
 In general, analytics mode applications operate after real-time traffic has already occurred, although it may be incorrect to say "non-real-time" as they may need to reproduce or emulate the original real-time behavior.
 Examples of analytics mode include Lawful Intercept (LI) and web IT data analytics such as speaker identification and automatic speech recognition (ASR).

+Applications include user-defined apps and the mediaMin and mediaTest reference apps described on the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md" target="_blank">mediaMin / mediaTest page</a>.

 <a name="AnalyticsModeDataFlowDiagram"></a>
 ### Analytics Mode Data Flow Diagram

 ![SigSRF software analytics mode data flow diagram](https://github.com/signalogic/SigSRF_SDK/blob/master/images/Streaming_packet_and_media_processing_data_flow_analytics_mode_RevA9.png?raw=true "SigSRF analytics mode data flow diagram")

+Applications include user-defined apps and the mediaMin and mediaTest reference apps described on the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md" target="_blank">mediaMin / mediaTest page</a>.

 <a name="StreamGroups"></a>
 ## Stream Groups